A Hard Rain's a-Gonna Fall: Lyrics

-The ballad's lyrical structure is based on the question-and-answer refrain pattern of the traditional British ballad "Lord Randall", published by Francis Child.
+The ballad's lyrical structure is based on the question-and-answer refrain pattern of the traditional Anglo-Scottish ballad "Lord Randall", published by Francis Child.

 The lyrics are presented in five stanzas each of which places an opening 'question' in two verses, followed by several verses in 'answer', and closing with a two line refrain reciting the lyrics in the title.
 For example, the first stanza starts by asking the 'question': "Oh, where have you been, my blue-eyed son?/ Oh, where have you been, my darling young one?"
 This is followed by an 'answer' in five verses: